isaac-preyser/Calculator-GUI/README.md

 ## Welcome to Calculator-GUI!
 This is simply a basic calculator that runs on Windows platforms.

+>Please note that this is not meant to be amazing yet, it's my first app.

 So far, the following features have been implemented:

  - Basic Calculations